 A: The DDP reimburses the EDO for:

-- certain transportation costs between the plant and distribution location—established based on an average diesel fuel cost, fuel economy rate, and shortest distance between locations
+- Certain transportation costs between the plant (or warehouse or co-packing facility, if applicable) and the eligible distributor location—established based on an average diesel fuel cost, fuel economy rate, and shortest distance between location.

 See the Federal Register Notice on the DDP website for more specific information on how the reimbursement rate is calculated.